 Don’t worry though, this one is an easy fix!

 Buying organic kale from the grocery store or growing it yourself are great ways to avoid having to worry about nasty pesticides altogether.
-Just remember to wash all their veggies before serving to remove dirt and insects, and your piggies will be happy and safe!
+Also remember to wash all their veggies before serving to remove dirt and insects (even if they are organic), and your piggies will be happy and safe!

 How to Feed Kale to Your Guinea Pigs